Boost Your Creativity With The Zettelkasten Method

 In this article, I've introduced the Zettelkasten method, one of the most powerful ways to manage your personal knowledge at scale Hopefully, this introduction will help you better understand the structure and the method it provides.

-The Zettelkasten structure is simple, and the method is straightforward.
+The structure promoted by this method is simple, and the method is straightforward.
 So what are you waiting for?
 Go create your own Zettelkasten!

 That's it for today! ✨